cchan/ktpage/README.md

 (the theme and color customization also happens in YAML.)
 This is on the left panel of their screen.
 2. We compile that in (reasonably) real time and hand the finished HTML result to the user, and also update the live website.
 3. Later on, add the feature that advanced students may edit the generated HTML directly.

-(Could the Sass be precompiled, leaving in the templates, so there's not this huge emscripten Sass.js thing?
-I'd have to modify it to replace the templates with random uniquely identifiable valid values and then re-replace after compilation.)